jamesgol/woocommerce-cart-stock-reducer/readme.txt

 == Changelog ==
+= Dev =
+* Ignore expired items when deciding earliest to expire item
+* Ensure actual stock levels are displayed on the backend
+* Fix styling of 'quantity in carts' column on the backend

 = 3.00 =
 * Set minimum WooCommerce version to 3.0
 * Change method that quantity in carts are calculated to be much more efficient (less queries)